 You are currently logged-out.
-You can log-in or create an account to see more talks, save favorites, and more. more info
+You can log-in or create an account to save favorites and more. more info

 Lovingkindness Talks

-Maitrī (Sanskrit; Pali: mettā) means benevolence, loving-kindness, friendliness, amity, good will, and active interest in others.
-It is the first of the four sublime states (Brahmaviharas) and one of the ten pāramīs of the Theravāda school of Buddhism.
+Maitrī (Pali: mettā) is a Sanskrit term that refers to benevolence, loving-kindness, friendliness, amity, good will, and active interest in others.
+The term appears in various ancient and medieval Indian texts, such as the Upanishads, Jain Sutras and Buddhist Suttas.
+Within Buddhism, it is notably the first of the four sublime states (Brahmaviharas), one of the ten pāramīs of Theravāda Buddhism, and expounded upon in the Metta Sutta.

 The cultivation of benevolence (mettā bhāvanā) is a popular form of Buddhist meditation.
 It is a part of the four immeasurables in Brahmavihara (divine abidings) meditation.
 Metta as "compassion meditation" is often practiced in Asia by broadcast chanting, wherein monks chant for the laity.